 Unfortunately, there is no action or series of actions a business can take to prevent every valid review from being removed by Google’s filter.
 However, Joy’s article concludes with one suggested solution.
 Speak to your IT professional about procuring a dynamic IP address.
 Without diving into the technical details, this could make it less likely for Google’s filter to believe that a review submitted by a client could actually come from an employee.

 That being said, we can conclude that Google’s filtering techniques may cause valid reviews to be removed from your firm’s listing.
-Ultimately, the best way to address this is to make acquiring reviews a mandatory component of your marketing strategy, so that that missing one or two reviews on Google doesn’t significantly impact your firm’s online reputation.
+Ultimately, the best way to address this is to make acquiring reviews a mandatory component of your marketing strategy, so that missing one or two reviews on Google doesn’t significantly impact your firm’s online reputation.